ozmoroz/ozmoroz-blog-hugo/content/post/2020-07-10-macos-kernel-tasks/index.md

 Over the next few days I tried a few different things to fix that:

 - I checked my SSD for filesystem errors, found a few and had them repaired.
 I thought that could fix the slowdown.
 Nope.
-- Upgraded to MacOS Catalina hoping that would make the problem go away.
+- Upgraded to macOS Catalina hoping that would make the problem go away.
 It didn't.
 - I reset the [SMC](https://support.apple.com/en-au/HT201295) and [NVRAM](https://support.apple.com/en-au/HT204063).
 Didn't help.
 - I even tried to install Windows under Bootcamp on my MacBook pro.
 I was hoping that the performance problems I was having won't happen under Windows.
 I was wrong :-( I had exactly the same CPU throttling problem when I tried to play Velocidrone on Windows under Bootcamp.